maoschanz/emoji-selector-for-gnome/README.md

-**WARNING: if you install this extension from github but want updates from extensions.gnome.org, please set manually the version number (in metadata.json) to 10 or 11, do not let "999", which is the developement version!**

 # Emoji Selector (for GNOME Shell)

-This GNOME shell extension provides a simple popup menu with some emojis in it ; Clicking on an emoji copies it to your clipboard.
+This GNOME shell extension provides a searchable popup menu displaying most emojis ; Clicking on an emoji copies it to your clipboard.

-## New features
+## Features

 - keyboard shorcut to open the extension's menu (Super+E by defaut)
 - dynamic research (press enter to copy the first result to the clipboard)
-- Unicode 10
 - lots of parametrable things

-#### Development version
-- skin tone & gender modifiers (only for specific emojis)
+- skin tone & gender modifiers
-- keyboard navigation
 - middle click to set to the cliboard without closing the menu (or Ctrl+Enter)
 - right click to add the emoji at the end of the current clipboard content (or Shift+Enter)

+>currently Unicode 10

 ![Screenshot](https://i.imgur.com/sSjj3vH.png)